avanzosc/project-addons/project_extension_building/README.rst

 Project extension building
 ==========================

-    * Adds a link in project to a center data
+This module extends project to include information about the building.

 Bug Tracker